nedrysoft/componentsystem/README.md

 * The "Components" are dynamic libraries that implement the IComponent interface.
 * The "Object Registry" which provides a centralised store for object instances that allows other components to discover them.

+This library takes the Qt plugin system and provides a higher-level way to use it.
+Because plugins all derive from the IComponent interface, the plugin does not have fixed functionality like a standard plugin would, instead the combining of the IComponent interface with the object registry allows much more abstracted and scalable applications.

+Components can and should define custom interfaces which other components can find instances of in the object registry.

+The application Pingnoo (https://github.com/fizzyade/pingnoo) uses this component system (and indeed was where it was born), and the main application performs just two tasks.

+Firstly it invokes the component loader, which figures out the dependencies and load order, and secondly, it starts the Qt event loop; the components themselves provide the main window and all other functionality.

 ## The Component

 Each "component" is a dynamically loaded library complete with extra metadata which allows the component system to resolve dependencies and ensure that loading occurs in the correct order.